Mind aside; body matters

 Anyway, one of my growing reasons for finally appreciating doing less and being more is the issue of maintenance.
 It feels to me that ever since the mayhem of middle-aged hormonal havoc began its reign of life altering activities, it has become something of a part time job to maintain my system.
 And that’s not just trying to get a GP appointment and then another one with someone trained on menopause and then get a prescription for something that is then out of stock.
 That’s a separate story that I can’t be arsed to tell right now as it would dampen my mood more than these January, February, March and April showers.

 So, back to the eyes, ears and cake gnashers; this year I have had them all cleaned, unblocked and checked for signs of anything sinister.
 I am pleased to report that aside from the expected wear and tear associated with middle age, I’m apparently looking healthy.
 I am very pleased to hear this as I am a very visual person and one who listens for a living.
 Tick, tick.
 And I’ve even stopped complaining and getting the hump about the ever-diminishing size of the font on anything that I really want or need to read.
 Upon seeing me squinting at a menu through one eye in the way I used to watch the TV back in my inebriated days, my partner offered me his glasses.
 To my surprise and delight, I could then read the menu using both eyes minus the need for squinting or winking.
 Subsequently I had to relent and buy myself some of those supermarket stocking magnifying glasses that I always swore I would never wear.
 Oh how things change!
-I once said I’d never own one of those awful garden gnome things yet somehow there is one looking right at me as I type, from my own garden.
+I once said I’d never own one of those awful garden gnome things yet there is one looking at me from my own garden.
 I know, I can only assume I bought it in one of my many moments of madness.
 I blame hormones; the more I learn about them, the more I understand they are responsible for virtually all the body’s functioning, or in middle age, malfunctioning.
 True story.
-But, if I ever hit the three birds on the wall stage, someone have a word.
+But, if I ever hit the three ducks on the wall stage, someone have a word.

 Anyway, I can now see and hear again which is a big bonus as per the above.
 And of course, as a baker and consumer of cake, I need to keep my gnashers in good shape.
 Even more so now that I have recovered my ability to bear them in a smile rather than a grimace or growl.
 I find it ironic that I have such super strong teeth that I’ve never had a filling (honestly, despite the cakes), yet I’ve always been prone to weak gums.
 If these are not maintained sufficiently, they can recede so far that my teeth, irrespective of strength, will fall out.
 Who says God doesn’t have a sense of humour.
 Either way a set of falsies does not appeal.
 Of course, should these gnashers of mine do the off, I suspect the desire for cake will cause me to change my mind about this too.